 - Install a system for detecting threats and alerting security personnel of suspicious activity. (non-technical employees’) knowledge of cyber issues

 - Institute an incident response plan for when attacks do take place and practice it regularly.

-- Discuss how the business will recover itself following a security breech.
+- Discuss how the business will recover itself following a security breach.